 Say what you really think about Trump or Obama in the wrong church and see how much love remains.
 Time will not ease that tension easily and even if it does it requires that you never again say how you really feel.

 Say out loud what your true sexual desires are and see how many people sit next to you on Sunday.
-Gender preferences, device preferences, clothing preferences, language preferences. and even mental preferences are complicated when dealing with human beings.
+Gender preferences, device preferences, clothing preferences, language preferences. and even mental preferences are complicated when dealing with human sexuality.
 Everyone has something they are not talking about because being honest and open is not appreciated.
 Keep those thoughts to yourself!

-Tell everyone you have anger issues or you cut yourself to feel alive.
+Tell everyone you have anger issues and you cut yourself to feel alive.
 Tell them what music you really listen to or what movies you really like to watch.
 Tell them you’re an atheist and see what happens.
 Tell them you got pregnant by mistake or you can’t stop popping pills.

 People are afraid to say that they don’t have decent food at home because they don’t have any money.
-They are afraid to say they need clothes, that their electricity is off.
+They are afraid to say they need clothes or that their electricity is off.
 They don’t want to say they can’t afford medication and that they’re hurting.
 But why can’t they say it?
 Aren’t they surrounded by people who love them?
 Or are they surrounded by people who will shame them?

 Imagine what the people sitting around you are really dealing with.